Psykotikism/Mutant_Tanks/README.md

 			// Minimum: 1.0 (Closest)
 			// Maximum: 9999999999.0 (Farthest)
 			"Smash Range"					"150.0"

+			// The Super Tank has 1 out of this many chances to trigger the range ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Smash Range Chance"			"16"
 		}
 		// The Super Tank smites survivors.
 		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is smitten.
+		// - "Smite Range"
+		// - "Smite Range Chance"
 		// "Smite Hit" - When a survivor is hit by a Tank's claw or rock, the survivor is smitten.
+		// - "Smite Chance"
 		// Requires "st_smite.smx" to be installed.
 		"Smite Ability"
 		{